hachimamma/OGL-Renders/README.md

 # OpenGL Renders

 This is an repository on which I am rendering random stuff which I think would look cool.
-Stuff like blackhole, gamma functions and others things, I will be using OpenGL only and the native in C++
+Stuff like blackhole, gamma functions and others things, I will be using OpenGL only and the code in native C++17.

 I am open to ideas, corrections and recommendations!